-In 2008, Gatto spearheaded an advocacy campaign that resulted in an allocation of $500,000 in funding from the City of Los Angeles to repair the Italian Hall, the historic building in which the Italian American Museum of Los Angeles (IAMLA) is located, and an additional $800,000 in funding the following year.
-Gatto became the executive director of the IAMLA in 2010, and since then, she has raised over $1.5 million for the museum project.
+In 2008, Gatto spearheaded an advocacy campaign that resulted in the allocation of $500,000 in funding from the City of Los Angeles to renovate the Italian Hall, the historic building in which the IAMLA is located, and an additional $800,000 in funding the following year.
+Gatto became the executive director of the IAMLA in 2010 and since then has raised over $2.5 million for the museum.
 Gatto authored and co-curated the IAMLA’s permanent exhibition, a seven-part exhibit that examines the history and contributions of Italians and Italian Americans in Southern California over the past 200 years.
-She has grown the museum’s collection from a modest group of a few hundred items to a rare repository of several thousand photographs, artifacts, oral histories and archival documents.
+She also writes and curates the museum’s temporary exhibitions and authors its educational curricula.
+Gatto has grown the museum’s collection from a modest group of a few hundred items to a rare repository of several thousand photographs, artifacts, oral histories, and archival documents.